Kyphosis Spinal Deformities in Children

 X-rays are typically used to determine the severity of the curvature.
 Treatment options vary depending on the age of the child when diagnosed, type and severity of the condition, and the patient’s parents’ wishes.
 Bracing and physical therapy may be a viable treatment option for mild cases of kyphosis, whereas surgery – the most common being spinal fusion – may be recommended for more severe cases.

 Tampa General Hospital’s Children's Medical Center provides care and treatment to children with kyphosis and other pediatric orthopedic conditions.
-Our team of specialists, which include orthopedic spine surgeons, physical therapists, nurses, and other professionals, work together to create individualized treatment plans that help our patients achieve the best possible outcomes.
+Our team of specialists, which include spine surgeons, physical therapists, nurses, and other professionals, work together to create individualized treatment plans that help our patients achieve the best possible outcomes.